 These babies take a looooong time to dry.
 Because we used so much water and because there are leaves stacked on our artwork this took forever.
 I came home from a ball game and eagerly ripped leaves off of one painting only to discover pools of color beneath the leaf.

 The leaves must stay in the watercolor till it’s completely dry in order to capture all of their awesome details.
 I ended up leaving mine to dry overnight.
 This was hard, but I managed.

 This picture illustrates the difference between using liquid watercolor and dry cake watercolor.
 I’m a big fan of the “use what you have” philosophy.
 I cook that way, I make art that way, and I parent that way.
-You can see that both types of paint produce an effect worth trying out.
+You can see that both types of paint produce leaf prints totally worth trying out.